-- 1. To meet this minimum standard, the school, its owners or guarantors shall demonstrate it has sufficient financial resources to: - a.
-Provide instructional services as described in its application for the full duration of any program or course of instruction. - b.
-Make refunds as required by the Act. - 2.
-A school submitting a provisional application for approval shall provide a statement of projected operations for a twelve (12) month period from the financial statement date. - 3.
-A school submitting documentation to establish financial stability shall provide a complete set of financial statements which includes cover sheet, balance sheet, income and expense statement, source and use statement and all supportive notes, prepared by a certified public accountant using a format which reflects generally accepted accounting principles and procedures.
+- To meet this minimum standard, the school, its owners, or guarantors shall demonstrate it has sufficient financial resources to: - Provide instructional services as described in its application for the full duration of any program or course of instruction. - b.
+Make refunds as required by the Act. - A school submitting a provisional application for approval shall provide a statement of projected operations for a twelve (12) month period from the financial statement date. - 3.
+A school submitting documentation to establish financial stability shall provide at a minimum a complete set of compiled financial statements which includes a cover sheet, balance sheet, income and expense statement, source and use statement and all supportive notes, prepared by an independent public accountant or a certified public accountant using a format which reflects generally accepted accounting principles and procedures.